takeyamajp/docker-postfix/README.md

 It won't be included in a sent mail, so you can use any sender address according to your purpose.

 ## Port No.
-You can usually use port 25 or 587.
+You can usually use submission port 587.
 Use port 465 only if your mail client needs SMTPS (SMTP over SSL), then ignore a displayed certificate warning.

 ## Logging